MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/multifactor-authentication.md

 ---
 # Multi-Factor Authentication for [!INCLUDE[prod_long](../developer/includes/prod_long.md)]

-When using Microsoft Entra ID authentication with [!INCLUDE[prod_short](../developer/includes/prod_short.md)], we recommend you take advantage of Microsoft Entra ID Multi-Factor Authentication (MFA).
+When using Microsoft Entra authentication with [!INCLUDE[prod_short](../developer/includes/prod_short.md)], we recommend you take advantage of Microsoft Entra ID Multi-Factor Authentication (MFA).
 MFA further safeguards access to the application and data.
 It delivers single sign-on authentication through a range of verification options, like:

 - Phone call
 - Text message